beanandbean/CenTaD2016-DSR/report/final-report2.md

 P( (i)th word is "五十" | previous 8 words are "请 同学 们 翻开 数学 书 到 第" ), it is in general very difficult to find an exact match of all the 8 words in the training data.
-Even if an exact 8-word match exists by co-incidence, the number of occurrences will be too few to learn a good statistical model.
-In the case where an exact 8-word match does not exist, although we can use n-gram backoff, different words will get backed off to different n-gram order.
-This will create inconsistency and discontinuity in the statistical model, causing the prediction to be good at some words but very bad at some other words.
+Even if an exact 8-word match exists by co-incidence, the number of occurrences will be too few to learn a good statistical distribution.
+In the case where an exact 8-word match does not exist, although we can use n-gram backoff, different words will get backed off to different n-gram orders.
+This will create inconsistency and discontinuity in the statistical model, causing the prediction to be good at some words and bad at some other words (especially for large backoffs, e.g., back-off all the way to unigram).

 RNNLM solves this problem by keeping a state vector while going through every words.
-In this way, it has a effective context size of infinity and can "remember" every words in the past.
+In this way, it has an effective context size of infinity and can "remember" every words in the past.
 The long short-term memory (LSTM) based neural networks also has a mechanism that can selectively remember and forget information.
-For example, "把 ... 带走", in Chinese language, it is common to have an object followed by a verb after "把", this pattern can be learned by LSTM-based RNNLM.
+For example, "把 ... 带走", in Chinese language, it is common to have an object followed by a verb after "把", this pattern can be learned by an LSTM-based RNNLM.

 In this project, we have trained two Chinese character-based LSTM-based RNNLMs (one with punctuation, one without punctuation) to complement the